 Of course, if you’re in Hawaii, you’ll want at least a few beach days!
 Whether you’re people-watching at Waikiki or trekking to a more remote beach, lazy beach days are the best.

 Baby Powder: Hate getting sand in your rental car?
-Shake some baby powder on your sandy feet, rub with a towel and watch the sand just fly away.
+Shake some baby powder on your sandy feet, rub with a towel, and watch the sand just fly away.

 Reef-Safe Sunscreen: It’s really important to use reef-safe sunscreen in Hawaii.

 Flip Flops: You’ll want to wear something you can kick off immediately when you reach the sand.
-Chances are you’ll be carrying beach stuff, so flip flops are easy to get on and off.
+Chances are you’ll be carrying beach stuff, so flip-flops are easy to get on and off.

 Sundress: Not all Hawaii beaches have a place to change, so it’s nice if you’re already wearing your swimsuit to the beach.
 Throw a sundress on over it so you can easily take it off once you’ve found your perfect beach spot.
+Check out the latest prices and more details.

 Hawaii Packing List: Snorkeling